emmecola/genomics-daily/README.md

 Genomics Daily is an automated tool that retrieves and summarizes the latest genomics publications from major scientific journals.
 The script:
 - Searches for publications based on predefined keywords listed in `keywords.txt`
 - Filters publications from a curated list of journals listed in `journals.txt`
-- Retrieves papers published within the last day
+- Retrieves papers published within the last *n* days, where *n* is set to 1 by defaut
 - Utilizes [Claude AI](https://claude.ai) by Anthropic to generate summaries of the most relevant papers

 ## Instructions